deoskaizennox/Personal-API-Deployment-HNG-S1/README.md

-# HNG DevOps Stage 1: Personal API
+# Personal API Deployment

-A minimal REST API built with Flask, deployed using ngrok for public access.
+A minimal REST API built with Flask, deployed using ngrok for public access, completed as a task for HNG DevOps Stage 1.

 ## 📋 Project Overview